allan-walpy/my-dev-guide/repository_management.md

   > to first stable release version;
   >
   > `iteration x hosted` - issues relating to deploying app and issues
-  >relating to deployed issues;
+  > relating to deployed issues;

 ### iteration initiation

 - iteration `n-1` if exists **must** be finished and closed;

-  > not finished issues/pull requests not can be transferred to next milestone -
+  > not finished issues/pull requests not can be transferred to next milestone;
   > code conserving these issues must not be present in result iteration code;

 - new milestone for iteration `n` **must** be present;